LiquidFun/BoppieEvolution/README.md

 * Improve display of recurrent connections
 * Check DNA importing, such that no object references are mentioned in the DNA
 * Use textures on the ground (fertile vs infertile land)
-* Disable spike rotation and blood in performance mode
 * Show version/commit id in application
 * Make the fittest tab somehow always selectable
 * Add world configuration tab with seed and other such stuff